 Generate a diagram for a database object

 In the Database tool window ( ), right-click a database object and select .

 Right-click an SQL statement, and select Explain Plan.

-By default, you see the tree representation of the query.
+By default, you see the tree representation of the query in the Plan pane.
 To see the query plan, click Show Visualization , or press Ctrl+Alt+Shift+U.